-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS To Be Held On May 6, 2014
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS To Be Held On May 5, 2015

-The 2014 annual meeting of stockholders of DiamondRock Hospitality Company, a Maryland corporation, will be held on Tuesday, May 6, 2014 at 10:00 a.m. local time, at the Renaissance Charleston Historic District Hotel, 68 Wentworth Street, Charleston, South Carolina 29401, for the following purposes:
+The 2015 annual meeting of stockholders of DiamondRock Hospitality Company, a Maryland corporation, will be held on Tuesday, May 5, 2015 at 9:00 a.m. local time, at the Bethesda Marriott Suites Hotel, 6711 Democracy Boulevard, Bethesda, Maryland, for the following purposes:

 - 1. To elect directors nominated by our Board of Directors, each to serve until the next annual meeting of our stockholders and until their respective successors are duly elected and qualify; - 2.
 To approve a non-binding advisory resolution on executive compensation; - 3.
-To ratify the appointment of KPMG LLP as independent auditors of DiamondRock Hospitality Company to serve for 2014; and - 4.
+To ratify the appointment of KPMG LLP as independent auditors of DiamondRock Hospitality Company to serve for 2015; - 4.
+To consider and act upon a non-binding stockholder proposal concerning the adoption of an amendment to our bylaws if properly presented at the meeting. - 5.
 To consider and act upon any other matters that may properly come before the annual meeting and at any postponement or adjournment thereof.

-You may vote if you were a stockholder of record as of the close of business on March 14, 2014.
+You may vote if you were a stockholder of record as of the close of business on March 10, 2015.
 If you do not plan to attend the meeting and vote your shares of common stock in person, please authorize a proxy to vote your shares in one of the following ways:

-- Use the toll-free telephone number shown on your proxy card (this call is toll-free if made in the United States or Canada); - Go to the website address shown on your proxy card and authorize a proxy via the Internet; or - · Mark, sign, date and promptly return the enclosed proxy card in the postage-paid envelope.
+- Use the toll-free telephone number shown on your proxy card (this call is toll-free if made in the United States or Canada); - Go to the website address shown on your proxy card and authorize a proxy via the Internet; or - Mark, sign, date and promptly return the enclosed proxy card in the postage-paid envelope.